yousufinternet/podCatcher/README.md

 `pip install feedparser`

 ## Usage:

+Please run `podcatcher --update-cache` the first time you use podcatcher to get a local version of the rss feeds

 ```
 PodCatcher [-h] [--list | --download | --update-cache]
                   [--all | --latest] [--regex REGEX] [--after AFTER]